CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/03_urdf_robot/04_combine_2_links_with_joint.md

-# Combine Links with a Joint
+# Connecting Links Using Joints